Vsadik96/HogwartsApp/README.md

 # Hogwarts

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.10.
-To use this project you need HogwartsApi: repository.
+To use this project you need HogwartsApi:https://github.com/Vsadik96/Hogwarts_API

 You need it to connect with DataBase, and enjoy the web